Rose Playhouse Prototype Collection

 Acknowledgments

-My visits to Dulwich College for work on the wonderful archive collection there were made memorable by Calista's hospitality and I look forward to continuing collaboration with Grace, whose support for both the Rose and my forthcoming collection for the Bear Garden/Hope with Stephanie Hovland has been warmly appreciated.
+My visits to Dulwich College for work on the wonderful archive collection there were made memorable by Calista's hospitality, and I look forward to continuing collaboration with Grace, whose support for both the Rose and the Bear Gardens/Hope Playhouse edition has been warmly appreciated.

-Finally, this prototype publication has been made possible by two grants from the Social Sciences and Humanities Research Council of Canada.
-The first funded the initial research phase for the Rose and four other playhouses south of the river and, more recently, a Connection grant enabled most editorial staff work for the prototype itself.
+Finally, this publication has been made possible by three grants from the Social Sciences and Humanities Research Council of Canada.
+The first funded the initial research phase for the Rose and four other playhouses south of the river, and a Connection grant enabled most editorial staff work for the initial version, the Rose Playhouse Prototype published in 2020.
+Most recently, a second SSHRC Insight grant has supported editorial staff work for this full Rose Playhouse edition.

 SHOW OR HIDE